 A peace descended on me.
 I got up and lost all interest in the Guru and the cult.
 I was infused with the Holy Spirit.
 I had no need for the Guru, I had Jesus!
 He knew all about the spiritual channels in my body, He knew how to inspire me to pray.

 I stood up tall and walked out of there a new man - a Christian.
 This time I realized the importance of belonging to a Church, the importance of Christian fellowship and the importance of a community of Christian believers praying for each other.
 I learned that there is an absolute moral law.
 It is even more binding than the law of gravity.
 It is embodied in the person of Jesus and is written in his Holy Word - the Bible.

 That was over 20 years ago.
 Since then, Jesus has been with me each and every day.
 My voice came back pretty well and I've been given a Christian music ministry.
 It has taken me to India, the Caribbean, Europe, Poland, Guatemala, Australia, and across North America.
 I recently visited the Oratory in Montreal.
 I realized it is on Queen Mary Street in Montreal.
 The same street name as the one I grew up on in Ottawa, where I had an experience looking at a Church at 8 years old.Praise the Lord Jesus, the One and only Redeemer.

 What have I learned about Relativism?

 Relativism is a legacy of the New Age.
-I don't think the Truth requires our belief in it.
+We don't think the Truth requires our belief in it.
 I can guess on the number of stars in the universe yet my belief will have no bearing on how many stars there are in the universe.
 There is a set number of stars and God knows what it is.
-Whatever "truth" I believe about it doesn't change it.
+Whatever "truth" we believe about it doesn't change it.